LailaSumiyaKhan/Automation_Project/README.md

 ## Conclusion

 This project provides automated test coverage for different user types in a structured manner.
 WebdriverIO, Chai assertions, and the Page Object Model ensure scalable and maintainable test cases.

-For any issues or improvements, feel free to contribute or raise a request!